guptaakashgupta/tcp_sql/README.rst

 * Support * in the select query
 * Support different fields in the where clause
 * Support multiple fields in the select query (not just name,id)
+* Extend FROM TABLENAME clause by adding TABLENAME.csv in tcp_sql module

 Start TCP server
 --------